sunitaarorash/sunitaarorash.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

-Named one of the top 50 leaders in L&D 2019 | Americas by Corinium Global Intelligence.
+Named one of the top 50 leaders in L&D 2019 - Americas by Corinium Global Intelligence.

 A Learning & Development pioneer with over 20 years of experience working in fortune 500 companies and silicon valley startups.